sandpit/sandpit/src/documentation/01-documentation.md

 Once you've made a sandpit, you'll have access to a bunch of helpers and properties to get started.

+> NOTE: *Sandpit* will not automatically fill the viewport - if you're looking for something fullscreen, you'll need to make your sandpit 100% width and height via CSS.
+This is to ensure flexibility for different applications.

 ---

 ## Methods